fwouts/viteshot/docs/docs/config/browsers.md

 Percy shooter is currently not automatically tested because Percy no longer grants free licenses to open-source projects.

-If you work at Percy and would like to help improve the Percy shooter or better yet sponsor Viteshot, please get in touch!
+If you work at Percy and would like to help improve the Percy shooter or better yet sponsor ViteShot, please get in touch!

 :::